msdec321/DataAnalysisWorkbooks/warcraftLogs/README.md

 The individual character scraper can be run via specific_character_scraper.ipynb
 The top druid rank scraper can be run via top_rank_scraper.ipynb

+You'll find a multiprocessing version of the top rank scraper in multiprocess_scraper/
 (Note: general users don't need to run these, you can just use the premade datasets found in data/)

 The related source code can be found in src.py